citusdata/docker/README.md

 You can stop your stack with `docker-cloud stack terminate citus-cloud`.

+## Columnar storage

+Docker image contains cstore_fdw extension.
+You can use it from the box.

 ## License

 The following license information (and associated [LICENSE][license] file) apply _only to the files within **this** repository_.
 Please consult Citus’s own repository for information regarding its licensing.